 The calf was believed to be four to six weeks old at the time of his rescue.
 Experts discovered that he was underweight and dehydrated.
 His chance of survival was estimated to be around ten percent.
 He was transported by boat to the Vancouver Aquarium Marine Mammal Rescue Centre.
 The rescue centre is located on the mainland of British Columbia in the city of Vancouver.

 The calf was in critical condition when he first arrived at the rescue centre.
 He couldn't swim and had to be supported in a special body sling or by hand in the water of his tank.
 A record of his progress is given below in a journal format.
-I live near Vancouver and am following Chester's story with interest.
+I live near Vancouver and followed the calf's story with interest.

 July 2014 Report

 Staff or volunteers have been in the water with the whale twenty-four hours a day since his arrival and he is being closely monitored.
 The whale has to be fed through a tube.
 His teeth haven't erupted, which means that he was still feeding from his mother when he was stranded.

 At the present time, the calf is still listed in critical condition, but things are looking better.
 He's now opening his eyes and seems curious about his surroundings.
 His respiration and buoyancy have improved and he has gained some weight.

 The calf's condition is continuing to improve, although he remains in critical condition.
 He is now able to float and swim without support from a sling.
 There is always someone in his tank to help him if necessary, however.
 The calf feeds from a bottle and no longer needs to obtain nutrition through a tube.
 He is also becoming more "tactile", according to the Rescue Centre's report, and has started to vocalize.
 The staff are cautiously optimistic about his chance of recovery.